 What Are the Health Benefits of Pineapple?

-We’ve highlighted some of the nutritional vitamins and minerals found in pineapple below but keep in mind this fruit is also full of many other important minerals including copper, potassium, and magnesium.
-These nutrients are some of the many reasons fresh pineapple makes an excellent snack for dogs!
+We’ve highlighted some of the most beneficial vitamins, minerals, and enzymes below, but keep in mind that this fruit also contains other essential vitamins and minerals, including folate, calcium, potassium, and magnesium.
+These nutrients are some of the many reasons fresh pineapple makes a great occasional treat for dogs.

-Vitamin C: Is an excellent way to support your dog’s immune system; it can fight free radicals and oxidative stress and keep cells healthy.
-Pineapple is one of the fruits with the highest Vitamin C content so it’s a great option to give your dog’s body an antioxidant boost!
+Although it's not considered an essential nutrient for dogs, vitamin C is an excellent way to support your dog’s immune system.
+It can fight free radicals and oxidative stress and keep cells healthy.
+Pineapple is one of the fruits with the highest vitamin C content, so it’s a great way to give your dog’s body an antioxidant boost.

-Vitamin B6: Is also found in a decent amount in raw pineapple.
-This water-soluble vitamin is necessary for several bodily functions including protein, fat, and carbohydrate metabolism.
+B6 is also present in high quantities in raw pineapple.
+This water-soluble vitamin is necessary for several bodily functions, including protein, fat, and carbohydrate metabolism.
 Vitamin B6 is also important for keeping Fido’s skin, coat, and nails healthy.

-Thiamin: Is a water-soluble B Vitamin that is also known as Vitamin B1.
-Thiamin is known to have some anti-inflammatory properties and is critical for turning carbohydrates into energy for use in the brain and nervous system.
+This water-soluble vitamin is also known as vitamin B1.
+Thiamin has some anti-inflammatory properties and is essential for turning carbohydrates into energy and supporting the brain and nervous system.

-Niacin: Is another one of the B Vitamins known as Vitamin B3.
-Niacin helps keep cholesterol under control, and an extra boost of this vitamin can help arthritis pain and boost brain function.
+Niacin is also known as vitamin B3.
+This nutrient helps keep cholesterol under control and can help manage arthritis pain and boost brain function.

-Riboflavin: Another vitamin that is part of the B Vitamin groups is Riboflavin also known as Vitamin B2.
-This is a very important vitamin as it helps with the production of red blood cells throughout the body.
+Another member of the B vitamin group, riboflavin is also known as vitamin B2.
+This is an essential nutrient because it helps with the production of red blood cells throughout the body.

-Manganese: Raw pineapple contains a decent boost of manganese which is a mineral that is very important for dogs to develop and maintain strong bones and connective tissues.
+Raw pineapple contains a fair amount of manganese, which is a mineral that helps dogs develop and maintain strong bones and connective tissues.

-Feeding Pineapple as a Healthy Treat to Dogs
+How to Feed Pineapple as a Healthy Treat

 Pineapple Ice Cream Dog Treats

-- 1/2c of plain yogurt or greek yogurt
+- 1/2 cup of plain yogurt or Greek yogurt

 - Blender or food processor

-- Add your raw pineapple chunks and yogurt into the blender with any of the additional ingredients.
-Blend until smooth
+- Place your raw pineapple chunks and yogurt in the blender with any of the additional ingredients, and blend until smooth.